inrupt/solid-client-authn-js/ARCHITECTURE.md

 because if a fallback handler that can handle all requests is declared first, the other more specialized handlers will not be called.

+Note that the label for the containers of the aggregator and the underlying handlers differ (respectively `browser:oidcHandler` and `browser:oidcHandlers`, with an 's', in the above example).
+In this case, the order in which the dependencies are declared is irrelevant, because they do not relate to the same container.
+The Aggregator implements the class from `packages/core/src/util/handlerPattern/AggregateHandler.ts`, and uses the `@injectAll` annotation to receive all the handlers registered to a given container.

 #### Mocks and tests

 Dependency injection makes the codebase more flexible, because it is only at